jib1337/writeups_public/HackTheBox/HTB_Blunder/README.md

 The password belonged to the user hugo, which allowed me to claim the user flag.

 ### 8. Escalate privileges
 When I got the user, straight away I did sudo -l and noted the root account appeared to be disabled for the user.
-This didn't bode well for getting to root.
 ```bash
 sudo -l
 Password: Password120